 When we concluded the sermon two weeks ago it may have seemed somewhat overwhelming to think that Satan would go to such extremes to derail the church as a whole, and to derail us as individual members of the church.
-In the last phrase of The Parable of the Leaven (in verse 33 of Matthew 13), it says that the whole church organization was leavened, and that could get pretty depressing.
+In the last phrase of The Parable of the Leaven (Matthew 13:33), it says that the whole church organization was leavened, and that could get pretty depressing.
 It may have sobered some of you, it may have depressed some of you, and may have angered some of you that something like this would have gone on.

 Today's sermon is the other side of the coin.
 Remember I began the last sermon explaining some of the context of Matthew 12 and how Jesus had spent that entire busy day, as the commentators call it, defining the two sides of this great spiritual conflict in which we find ourselves embroiled.
 The last two sermons that I have spoken have focused on Satan's side in all this—all the things that he would do to trip the church up.